 APA Style Manual

 Students are expected to use the American Psychological Association (APA) manual in writing their course papers.

-The purpose of the language requirement is to demonstrate experience with language learning.
+The program includes a language requirement to demonstrate students' experiences with language learning.
 The MA language requirement can be met in any of the following ways: (1) one year of university foreign language study, (2) one year of living/study abroad in a non-English-dominant country, or (3) status as a speaker of English as an additional language.